Constant term of $H$-forms: Two operations on - forms on induced representations

-\end{prop} \begin{proof} (i) One reduces easily to compare the evaluation of both sides of the equality to prove on any element $e $ of $ E^{J_M} $.
-One introduces , $v:= v^{P,J}_{e, \delta}$.
+\end{prop} \begin{proof} (i) One reduces easily to compare the evaluation on any element $e $ of $ E^{J_M} $ of both sides of the equality to prove.
+One introduces $v:= v^{P,J}_{e, \delta}$.
 From (\ref{xivintbis}), one gets, on one hand:

 As $ v$ is $J$-invariant this implies: \beq \langle e_J\xi,v \rangle = \mathrm{Vol} ( (K\cap P)J_ H)\langle f_\xi(1), e \rangle .\eeq On the other hand:

 Again, we use that the support of $v$ is contained in $PJ= PJ_H$: